 Long-Term Side Effects

-With the techniques and equipment we now have available, radioactive sources can be very carefully positioned throughout the prostate gland and the prescribed treatment delivered.
+With the techniques and equipment now available, radioactive sources can be very carefully positioned throughout the prostate gland and the prescribed treatment delivered.
 We have developed specialized brachytherapy techniques for patients having undergone a TURP (transurethral resection of the prostate), had previous radiation to the prostate area, or have enlarged prostate glands.
-Radioactive sources can be positioned to deliver tumor-killing radiation doses, accounting for previous radiation delivered for prostate cancer or for other malignancies.
+Radioactive sources can be positioned to deliver tumor-killing radiation doses, accounting for previous radiation delivered for prostate cancer or other malignancies.